MordechaiWein/Popular-meme-app/README.md

 ## Explaining my JavaScript code

 I use a fetch request to GET the Memes API.
+First I converted the data from an object into an array and then I iterated though each nested object.